qts0312/Toy-PVZ/README.md

 There are several problems, which need to solve.
 * As the animation is implemented by `GIF`, not image by image, we can't handle animation flexibly.
 So the animation is not great enough(without squash attack, cherrybomb boom), but zombie attack exists.
 * For simplification, sunshine is not dropping.

-## Contributions

-As a course project of Java, it is implemented by our team.
-Our team is composed of 4 members, our names and contributions are as follows:

-* **Qiao Tianshuo**: Leader of the team, proposes the structure of the project, takes responsibility for maintaining this repository and writes some basic codes.
-* **Wu Yutong**: Imports `javaFX` framework, makes efforts to the game view and UI design, collects UI resources.
-* **Yuan Yuqing**: Implements the game logic and installs the database.
-* **Gao Mingyu**: Game testing and takes responsibility for the playability of the game.

-Since we are living in the same dormitory, we communicate offline and only Qiao Tianshuo has the access to this repository at the beginning.
-But as a burst of exams is coming, all team members make commits on this repository distributed.